maryam246/Django/README.md

 - Can be used send to send ASCII as well as binary data.
 - Post method follow the HTTP protocol.
 ## Implement Form with Get Method
+- In this method we also fill the form by Showing above url at the website, this mean that the user data is not hidden, which may cause spaming.
 - In viwes.py code we use this get method in 2 ways 1st one is: n1= int(request.GET['num1'])